Escher.gif (426 bytes)

 In 1884, Siemens Bros, using CS Faraday (1) laid two cables for the Commercial Cable Company from Dover Bay, Nova Scotia, to Waterville, Ireland.
-One was continued from Waterville to Weston super Mare; the other to Le Havre, France.
+One was continued from Waterville to Weston super Mare; the other from Waterville to Le Havre, France.

-Both cables were later diverted into Cuckold(’s) Cove, near St John’s, Newfoundland, by CS Mackay-Bennett, and in 1909 CS Colonia laid a direct link from St John’s to Coney Island, New York, completing the work on August 2nd.
+In 1909, as part of a new line from Waterville, Ireland, CS Colonia laid a direct link from St John’s to Coney Island, New York, completing the work on August 2nd.

 These photographs from the collection of Bill Holly are of the 1909 Colonia expedition.

-CS Colonia off Telegraph Construction & Maintenance Company Works, Greenwich
+CS Colonia off Telegraph Construction & Maintenance Company Works, Greenwich |

-Colonia in St John’s harbour
+Colonia in St John’s harbour |

-Colonia at St John’s
+Colonia at St John’s |

 Section of chart of St John’s Harbour showing cables at Cuckold Cove.